cvmfs/doc-cvmfs/docs/cpt-details.rst

 Implementation Notes
 ====================

 CernVM-FS has a modular structure and relies on several open source libraries.
-Figure [fig:cvmfsblocks] shows the internal building blocks of CernVM-FS.
+Figure :ref:`below <fig_cvmfsblocks>` shows the internal building blocks of CernVM-FS.
 Most of these libraries are shipped with the CernVM-FS sources and are linked statically in order to facilitate debugging and to keep the system dependencies minimal.

+.. _fig_cvmfsblocks:

 .. figure:: _static/cvmfs-blocks.png
    :alt: CernVM-FS building blocks